 The embryo placement procedure for an egg donation cycle is the same as that performed for a standard IVF cycle.
 A small catheter is threaded through the opening in the cervix and into the uterus.
 An even thinner, soft catheter containing the embryos is placed through the first catheter, and the embryos are deposited into the uterus with the use of an ultrasound to visualize the placement.
 The procedure takes very little time and involves very little discomfort.
 The patient rests for 30 minutes after the procedure.
 She is subsequently discharged and is advised to continue resting for the next day or two while hatching and implantation take place.

 Women who decide to donate their eggs achieve the incredible satisfaction of being able to help another woman have a child.
-In order to become a donor in our egg donation program, a woman must be a non-smoker between the ages of 21 and 31, in good general health, and free of any sexually transmitted diseases.
-She must also live within two hours of our Roseville clinic, be employed, and cannot use Depo-Provera® for birth control.
+In order to become a donor in our egg donation program, a woman must be a non-smoker between the ages of 20 and 29, in good general health, and free of any sexually transmitted diseases.
+She must also live within two hours of our Roseville clinic and cannot use Depo-Provera® for birth control.
 Women who are adopted, who have any family members with inheritable genetic conditions, or who have had an immediate family member commit suicide cannot become egg donors.
 A potential egg donor also must not have lived or stayed in the United Kingdom for three months or longer, or elsewhere in Europe for five years or longer since 1980.

 If you meet these criteria and would like to learn more about becoming an egg donor, please visit our page for potential egg donors.